stephenohair/afterburner/README.md

 ```
 #!java

-mvn clean install
+mvn clean jfx:jar
 ```

-This will create an executable JAR which you can copy to the Windows PC running MSI Afterburner & Remote Server.
+This will create an executable JAR under '''target/jfx/app''' and a lib directory under '''target/jfx/app/lib'''.
+You will need to copy both the jar AND the lib directory to the Windows PC running MSI Afterburner & Remote Server in order to run this client application.

 ### Running the Application ###